nilam-10/fire-detection/README.md

 The output video with bounding boxes will be saved in `output_videos/`.

 ## 📊 Results
-The model achieves approximately **55% mAP@50** on the challenging combined dataset, capable of detecting fire in various lighting conditions and environments.
+The model achieves approximately **55% mAP@50** on the challenging combined dataset.

-## 📝 Notes
-*   The `data/` folder is git-ignored because it contains large image datasets (>1GB).
+## ⚠️ Important Note on Data
-*   The `runs/` folder containing trained weights is also ignored.
-You must re-train the model locally to generate the weights.
+The `data/` folder and `runs/` folder are excluded from the repository via `.gitignore` because they contain large files that exceed GitHub's 100MB limit.
+You must download the datasets and train the model locally to generate the weights.